corda/corda/docs/source/network-bootstrapper.rst

 The Corda Network Bootstrapper can be downloaded from `here <https://corda.net/resources>`_.

-Create a directory containing a node config file, ending in "_node.conf", for each node you want to create.
+Create a directory containing a node config file, ending in "_node.conf", for each node you want to create. "devMode" must be set to true.
 Then run the following command:

 ``java -jar network-bootstrapper-VERSION.jar --dir <nodes-root-dir>``